gainngo/blog/content/posts/pi app.md

 ### Steps to start mining free Pi:
 Go to https://minepi.com/shailendrasr and use "shailendrasr" as invite code to join the app and start mining.
 You can also download the official Pi Network application from Play Store or App Store.

+## Update
+Pi have started rolling out KYC process that means that we can soon expect transactional capabilities which will allow us to buy and sell the currency.